SARSUnicorn/jpgtopdf/README.md

 ## Types of Files:

-* JPG to PDF - Standard Version it takes every jpg change it to pdf and then archives them in arch.zip
+* JPG to PDF - Standard Version it takes every jpg and makes pdf copy in selected new location

 * Del to PDF - Eco Version
 does exacly the same but instead of saving them it just deletes it

 * JPG to Loop -
-does the same as jpg to pdf but it is in permament loop so that until u closes script its gonna automaticly change files every hour
+does the same as jpg to pdf but i accidentaly writen it again

 <p align="right">(<a href="#readme-top">back to top</a>)</p>